theupdateframework/taps/tap7.md

 (Goals for specific attacks to protect against) of the specification.

-An implementation can be said to be TUF-compliant if it passes conformance testing with the official tool.
+An implementation can be said to be TUF-compliant if it passes conformance testing with the official tool, which can be used by anyone.

 # Rationale